lapisprincess/sql_homework/README.md

-# sql_homework
+# SQL homework
-## Written Matilda Lerner
+## ~ Matilda Lerner ~
-## For David Chiu's CS 455 course at the University of Puget Sound

 SQL practice for my CS455 course (10/20/2023)

 The database is a mock model for products purchased by various companies.
-Included are 12 queries to harvest data from the model!
+Includes 12 queries to harvest data from the model!

+I didn't make the database, and all the queries are answers to questions found below, so that's all I've got :3

+## Reference
+Original assignment can be found here: https://davidtchiu.github.io/teaching/cs455/hwk4.dml/